 - You can buy Revaree online at www.hellobonafide.com.

 - Replens™ Long-Lasting Vaginal Moisturizer

-- This vaginal moisturizer can be inserted into your vagina with a disposable applicator or applied to your vulva.
+- This vaginal moisturizer can be inserted into your vagina with a disposable applicator, put on your vulva, or both.

 - You can buy Replens Long-Lasting Vaginal Moisturizer at your local pharmacy.